Published: February 27, 2020

 People who suffer from dementia experience both memory loss and confusion.
 At a certain stage in the progression of the disease a smartphone or basic mobile phone becomes far too complex.
 The user cannot perform the multiple steps it takes to initiate simple functions, like making a phone call.
 And the user can get “lost” in the settings and other parts of the phone.

 The RAZ Memory Cell Phone is designed to address these challenges.
 The phone consists of one primary screen with up to six contacts, with the contact pictures and names underneath.
+For those individuals who require more than six contacts, there is an option to include up to twenty-four contacts.
 There is also a button to call 911.
 That’s it!
 There are no notifications, operating system updates, no ability to access apps or settings … etc. There are no distractions whatsoever.
 To make calls simply tap and hold the picture of the person you wish to call.
 The screen does not even lock or go to “sleep”; it is permanently on.
 The volume button is disabled, and volume always set to maximum.
 Every detail of the phone is managed to achieve the greatest simplicity possible.

 Moreover, contacts are not managed by the user, but rather by the caregiver through an easy-to-use online portal.
 The caregiver can also use the portal to limit all incoming calls to those from contacts, preventing unwanted predatory calls from people who may take advantage of individuals with memory loss.